XXX 291 and XXX 292 - International Seminar Credits: 2 or 4

 Students with career interests in public relations, marketing and advertising, corporate strategy, fundraising and development, non-profit management, political campaigns, and media relations are strongly encouraged to apply.

 See Department of Biology for information on this program.
-Course information available at their website http://ausable.org.
-Courses may transfer back to Gordon.
+Course information is available at their website http://ausable.org.
+Courses will apply as Gordon credit.

 Australia Studies Centre

 This program provided by Best Semester (Council for Christian Colleges and Universities) is located in Brisbane, Queensland.
 Offered in partnership with Christian Heritage College (CHC), ASC is designed to integrate firsthand observation and study of Australian culture, history, religion, politics and indigenous cultures together with experiential service learning and disciplinary studies.
 The program introduces students to the Australian culture, history, and worldview.
 Students live with Australian families.
 Program travel introduces students to different aspects of the people and land of Australia.
 All students take two core units: The View from Australia and Indigenous Cultures in Australia and Aotearoa (New Zealand) and two elective units or an internship.
 (Please note the class Australian Aboriginal Cultures is presently not approved).
 A list and description of the Christian Heritage College units available can be found at on the ASC website.
 Elective courses must be approved by departmental advisors.
 Semesters run Feb-June (Spring) and July-Nov (Fall).
 Approved for Business majors.
 Contact the Global Education Office.